06/07/1957 - 29/09/1957

 In 1957, the International Building Exhibition, commonly known as ‘Interbau’, was held in Hansaviertel, a district of Berlin that was almost entirely destroyed in one night during the Second World War.
 With significant public funds dedicated to making up for the housing shortage, city and federal authorities organised the Expo to draw international attention to West Berlin and highlight its cultural capacities.

-In addition to its symbolic importance in demonstrating Germany’s modernisation, Expo 1957 was also a manifestation of the tensions between East and West Germany.
+Recognised by the 38th General Assembly of the BIE on 13 November 1956, Expo 1957 had a importance in demonstrating Germany’s modernisation, and was also a manifestation of the tensions between East and West Germany.
 Interbau’s reconstruction plans aimed to showcase a modern, democratic West Germany, and to counterbalance the monumental structures that began to appear in East Berlin in the 1950s.

 Three German architects - Jobst, Kreuer et Schliesser – were selected to draw up a framework for the new district with a range of specifications.
 Architects were then invited to participate in the Expo by each designing a building or an estate to be used as social housing.
 By the opening of the Expo in 1957, Interbau had gathered over 50 internationally acclaimed architects, including Walter Gropius, Alvar Alto, Arne Jacobsen, Oscar Niemeyer and Le Corbusier, to contribute to an ambitious urban development project.
 Furthermore, 10 landscape architects were selected to submit designs for the redevelopment of the district.